renatabiniek/writing-room/README.md

     I've chosen this font as it's imitating handwriting which supports the goal of the Writing Room group, focusing on creative writing and writing by hand.

     **Montserrat, sans-serif**
     Main font for the body.
-This is a clean, popular and very readable font that I chose to contrast with the more decorative style of the logo and headings.
+This is a clean, popular and very readable font that I've chosen to contrast with the more decorative style of the logo and headings.
     Sans-serif is the fallback option.
 <br>